yihua/hudi/website/docs/configurations.md

 ---

 > ### hoodie.rollback.parallelism
-> Parallelism for rollback of commits.
-Rollbacks perform delete of files or logging delete blocks to file groups on storage in parallel.<br></br>
+> This config controls the parallelism for rollback of commits.
+Rollbacks perform deletion of files or logging delete blocks to file groups on storage in parallel.
+The configure value limits the parallelism so that the number of Spark tasks do not exceed the value.
+If rollback is slow due to the limited parallelism, you can increase this to tune the performance.<br></br>
 > `Default Value: 100 (Optional)`<br></br>
 > `Config Param: ROLLBACK_PARALLELISM_VALUE`<br></br>